jimiadams/SABM-VIz/README.md

 # SABM VIz

-These files include all appendices for my [https://journals.sagepub.com/doi/full/10.1177/2378023118816545](_Socius_ paper) with David Schaefer on Visualizing the Microsteps of the simulations in Stochastic Actor Based Model estimation.
+These files include all appendices for my [*Socius* paper](https://journals.sagepub.com/doi/full/10.1177/2378023118816545) with David Schaefer on Visualizing the Microsteps of the simulations in Stochastic Actor Based Model estimation.

 What is included is as follows: